Installation Options

 • Do plan the installation and the equipment required.

-• Do be aware of other people at ground level at all times.
+• Always be aware of other people at ground level.

-• Do use good quality ladders with non-slip feet, and check for defects prior to use.
+• Do use good quality ladders with non-slip feet, and check for defects before use.

 • Do pack the base of the ladders so that they are not leaning sideways and securely footed to avoid the ladders slipping before use.